-- The campuses are seeking creative and bold approaches to reach fiscal stability. - We must invest strategically and build on our strengths.
+- We are guided by our mission, vision, and strategic values. - We are a vital part of the State's economic and talent development. - The campuses are seeking creative and bold approaches to reach fiscal stability. - We must invest strategically and build on our strengths.

-Development Strate 2020-2029
+Maine Economic Development Strategy 2020-2029

-A FOCUS ON TALENT AND INNOVATION
+A FOCUS ON TALEN